 For a more detailed discussion on when to use web services, see Geocoding Strategies.
 Although specific to geocoding, the recommendations in this document apply to all web services, explaining when you should use server-side web services or their client-side equivalents.

 Use your Google Maps APIs Premium Plan license

 Make sure your application’s requests include the correct authentication details for your Google Maps APIs Premium Plan license—that is, your client ID or an API key from your Premium Plan project in the Google API Console.

 If your application doesn’t use the Premium Plan license correctly, it’s subject to the Standard Plan usage limits and the license restrictions in the Google Maps Platform Terms of Service.
 It isn’t covered by the Premium Plan SLA.
 In addition, you won’t receive technical support for the application.

 How to optimize web service usage

 To use web services more efficiently, you can lower usage by sending requests only when necessary and spreading usage evenly to keep it under the limits.

-Section 10.5.d of the Google Maps APIs Terms of Service specifies
+Section 10.5.d of the Google Maps Platform Terms of Service specifies

 that you can temporarily cache Google Maps data, for a period of up to 30 days, to improve